ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 #### **1.1 Alternative Cloud Images Provided by IBM Blue Box**

+The IBM Blue Box Cloud in this release comes pre-populated with Cirros 0.3.3 x86_64 images.
+Additional cloud images are available, provided as a customer courtesy by IBM Blue Box.

 You, the customer, may upload and install separately-acquired operating system software, or you may provision any of the following operating system images, which we make available to you, as a virtual machine instance.
 You, the customer, are responsible to comply with all applicable operating system license terms and to acquire proper entitlements for each virtual machine instance.

 * CentOS 6.7 x86_64